am8850/ender3/README.md

 ### Stringing

 Stringing occurs when the nozzle moves from one location to another rapidly, particularly after making circle, leaving in its path a small amount of filament that looks like a string.
-This can be prevented using the Combing Mode setting in Cura.
+This can be prevented using the Combing Mode in Travel setting in Cura.